 Anticoagulant resistant Norway rats have been present in Gloucestershire since 1969 (Figure 1) and are now known to carry the Y139C mutation.
 This mutation is also found in the UK in such widely separated areas as Yorkshire, Norfolk and south-west Scotland (Table 1 and Clarke and Prescott, 2015, unpublished report).
+Y139C has also now been found in our 2018 sampling in Shropshire (Figure 3).
 We know little about the development of these resistance foci and no research has been published on 'Y139C Rats' from studies conducted in the UK.
-However, this SNP has also been present for decades over large parts of Jutland, and elsewhere, in Denmark (Lodal, 2001) and in North-west Germany around the city of Műnster (Pelz et al, 1995; Pelz and Prescott, 2015).
+However, this SNP has also been present for decades over large parts of Jutland, and elsewhere, in Denmark (Lodal, 2001) and in North-west Germany around the city of Műnster (Pelz et al., 1995; Pelz and Prescott, 2015).
 It is now also found in The Netherlands (van der Lee et al., 2011), Hungary (Pelz and Prescott, 2015) and France (Grandemange et al., 2010).

 Most of what we know about the efficacy of anticoagulants against 'Y139C Rats' comes from work carried out in Germany and Denmark, where this SNP confers strong practical resistance against the first-generation anticoagulants; for example, resistance factors to coumatetralyl in Germany are 34 for males and 54 for females (Endepols et al., 2012).
 The strain shows resistance to the second-generation anticoagulants, particularly where there is a high incidence of resistance, and a high frequency of homozygous animals.
 In particular, the efficacy of bromadiolone is poor against animals carrying this mutation (Endepols et al., 2012) and, although difenacoum is generally more effective, acceptable control may be difficult to achieve (Buckle et al., 2012).
-These studies, and practical experience in the UK, have resulted in the UK Rodenticide Resistance Action Group (RRAG) advice that bromadiolone and difenacoum should not be used against Norway rat populations possessing this mutation (RRAG, 2010).
+These studies, and practical experience in the UK, have resulted in the UK Rodenticide Resistance Action Group (RRAG) advice that bromadiolone and difenacoum should not be used against Norway rat populations possessing this mutation (RRAG, 2018).

-It has been confirmed in field experiments conducted at a German focus of 'Y139C resistance that applications of 50 g bait placements containing 0.005% brodifacoum are fully effective against 'Y139C Rats' (Buckle and Prescott, 2012b).
-Using the 'pulsed baiting' application technique, very small quantities of brodifacoum bait were required for complete elimination of 'Y139C Rat' infestations.
+It has been confirmed in field experiments conducted at the German focus of resistance that applications of 50 g bait placements containing 0.005% brodifacoum are fully effective against 'Y139C Rats' (Buckle and Prescott, 2012b).
+Using the 'pulsed baiting' application technique, very small quantities of brodifacoum bait were required for complete elimination of 'Y139C Rats' infestations.
 It is to be anticipated that the same would be the case in the UK.
 A summary of the German field trials against 'Y139C Rats', using either bromadiolone, difenacoum or brodifacoum is given in Table 3.

 The extent of the various foci of this resistance mutation in the UK is unknown.
 However, rats carrying this SNP have been identified in the counties of Gloucestershire, Yorkshire, Lincolnshire, Norfolk and Surrey.
 Additionally, Clarke and Prescott (2015, unpublished report) record 'Y139C Rats' from Gwynedd, from sites in the West Midlands and from Dumfries and Galloway.
+There is also the newly-discovered occurrence in Shropshire mentioned above.